MusicalNinjaDad/try_v2/README.md

 - must be an `enum`
 - must have _one_ generic type
 - the _first and only_ generic type must be the `Output` type (produced when not short circuiting)
-- the output variant (does not short-circuit) must be the _first_ variant
+- the output variant (does not short-circuit) must be the _first_ variant and store the output type as the _only unnamed_ field
-- other (short-circuiting) variants can have _at most one unnamed field_
+- other (short-circuiting) variants can be unit, or have multiple _unnamed_ fields

 ## Example Usage